ifzhang/FairMOT/README.md

 A simple baseline for one-shot multi-object tracking:
 ![](assets/pipeline.png)
 ## Abstract
 There has been remarkable progress on object detection and re-identification in recent years which are the core components for multi-object tracking.
-However,  little  attention  has  been  focused  on  accomplishing the two tasks in a single network to improve the inference speed.The  initial  attempts  along  this  path  ended  up  with  degraded  results mainly because the re-identification branch is not appropriately learned.In this work, we study the essential reasons behind the failure, and accordingly present a simple baseline to addresses the problems.
-It remarkably outperforms the state-of-the-arts on the MOT challenge datasets at 30 FPS.We hope this baseline could inspire and help evaluate new ideas in this field.
+However, little attention has been focused on accomplishing the two tasks in a single network to improve the inference speed.
+The initial attempts along this path ended up with degraded results mainly because the re-identification branch is not appropriately learned.
+In this work, we study the essential reasons behind the failure, and accordingly present a simple baseline to addresses the problems.
+It remarkably outperforms the state-of-the-arts on the MOT challenge datasets at 30 FPS.
+We hope this baseline could inspire and help evaluate new ideas in this field.

 ## Tracking performance
 ### Results on MOT challenge test set